ldvsantos-uefs/revisaoescopo/1-MANUSCRITO/revisao_escopo_en.md

 # Data Availability Statement

 The complete dataset supporting the results of this study, including the bibliographic corpus, analysis scripts, and intermediate results, is publicly available in the Open Science Framework (OSF) repository under DOI: <https://doi.org/10.17605/OSF.IO/2EKYQ>.

+# Author Contribution Statement

+Conceptualization: LDVS, CVS, PRG; Methodology: LDVS, GSQ; Data curation: LDVS, AKSA; Formal analysis: LDVS; Investigation: LDVS, CVS; Resources: AKSA, CTD; Writing—original draft: LDVS; Writing—review & editing: all authors; Visualization: LDVS; Supervision: PRG; Project administration: LDVS; Funding acquisition: LDVS.
+Roles are aligned with CRediT taxonomy.

+# AI Use Disclosure

+Generative AI tools were used for language polishing and drafting assistance under author supervision.
+All outputs were verified for factual accuracy; sources were cited where applicable.
+No figures or photos were created or altered with GenAI.

+# Ethics Statement

+This review does not involve human participants, animal experiments, cell lines, or specimen collection.
+No ethics approval or consent was required.

+# Positionality/Community Involvement (Optional)

+Where relevant, community perspectives from producer organizations and certifiers informed interpretation of practical constraints in GI systems; no identifiable information was included.

 # References